 |Robert...always seeking the sun|

-The same can be said of Jane Fonda who functionally changed the course of her career with this film.
-Though perhaps a tad too beautiful and angularly delicate to physically embody the life-hardened heroine of McCoy's novel (imagine Ann Savage from 1945's "Detour"), Fonda is nonetheless emotionally right on target and gives off an edgy electricity that jumps off the screen.
+The same can be said of Jane Fonda, who functionally changed the course of her career with this film.
+Though perhaps a tad too beautiful and angularly delicate to physically embody the life-hardened heroine of McCoy's novel (imagine Ann Savage from 1945's Detour), Fonda is nonetheless emotionally right on target and gives off an edgy electricity that jumps off the screen.
 Hard-bitten and brittle, nervous and as alert as a junkyard cat, Fonda is impossible not to watch.

 The only movie I know of to use

-I have seen hundreds of films over the years so it doesn't surprise me that I've forgotten so many.
-But what does surprise me (as the years pile up) are the films that have never left my mind and the images that remain as clear to me now as the day I first saw them.
+I have seen hundreds of films over the years, so it doesn't surprise me that I've forgotten so many.
+But what does surprise me (as the years pile up) are the films which have never left my mind, and the images that remain as clear to me now as the day I first saw them.

 Which brings me to the incredible "derby" sequence: a virtuoso bit of filmmaking employing music, fast cuts, and dizzying hand-held camerawork to create one of cinema's most powerful visual representations of hopeless desperation.
 It's my absolute favorite scene from the film.

-In 1969 the use of slow motion hadn't yet become the movie cliché it would eventually grow into, so the agonizingly protracted sequence depicting a cluster of overfatigued individuals racing in a circle to a discordant calliope arrangement of the optimistic anthem, "California Here I Come" (thus rendered a perverse, human merry-go-round), was an image so poetically unique, yet hypnotically horrific, that I never forgot it.
+In 1969 the use of slow motion hadn't yet become the movie cliché it would eventually grow into, so the agonizingly protracted sequence depicting a cluster of over-fatigued individuals racing in a circle to a discordant calliope arrangement of the optimistic anthem "California Here I Come" (thus rendered a perverse, human merry-go-round), was an image so poetically grotesque, yet hypnotically beautiful, that I never forgot it.